ioi-foundation/dcrypt/docs/algorithms/ec/bls12_381/README.md

 ### BLS Signature Example

-Here's a complete example showing how to use the BLS12-381 implementation for BLS signatures:
+Here's a complete example showing how to use the BLS12-381 implementation for BLS signatures using the standard hash-to-curve construction:

 ```rust
 use dcrypt::algorithms::ec::bls12_381::{